seqeralabs/xpack-dnanexus/README.md

 #### 5. Example runs

-You can find below some examples of to deploy the execution of Nextflow with the applet build with the above guide.
+You can find below some examples to deploy the execution of Nextflow with the applet build from the above guide.

 Declare the following environment variable with your XPACK-DNANEXUS license.